 This training bundle includes 10 unique educational sessions designed to guide healthcare practices to bill properly for Telehealth services before, during, and after the COVID-19 pandemic.
 Packaged sessions provide pertinent details to help you obtain accurate reimbursement for providing healthcare services to patients virtually in accordance with federal and payer guidelines.
 Telemedicine guideline changes implemented as a result of COVID-19 for the duration of the public health emergency will be explained in plain language and guidance is offered to ensure a smooth transition when the emergency period ends and medical practices must again adhere to tighter restrictions related to providing telehealth services.
+Now includes 4 additional bonus sessions on practice survival strategies for this unprecedented time.

 NOTE: The information presented in each of the live webinars included in this series was current at the time of the record date.
 Due to the fluid situation with the COVID-19 public health emergency, we cannot guarantee all details will be accurate or relevant at the time of viewing.